igorski/binarcular/README.md

   endianness of the clients system is used (assuming the file has been encoded on/by a similar system, which usually means Little Endian these days).

-An example structure that defines the header of a .WAV file (see http://soundfile.sapp.org/doc/WaveFormat) would look like:
+An example structure that defines the [header of a .WAV file](http://soundfile.sapp.org/doc/WaveFormat) would look like:

 ```